All Episodes

 That's why you had that thing.

-Oh, you hurt you.
+Oh, you hurt your body.

 Hey, wait, wait, wait, wait, wait.